 We generally use St. Patrick’s Day as our rule of thumb for when to plant potatoes.
 As with all rules of thumb, it is primarily used for ease of reference rather than its preciseness.
 There is a wide window of time in which you can plant potatoes in early spring but we associate potatoes with the Irish and so the week of St. Patrick’s Day it is.

-Get certified seed potatoes from a good source (such as Gateway Greening) and cut them into 2 inch chunks that have at least two eyes on each of them.
-Ideally, you would cut them a day or so before you intend to plant, and place the chunks in a single layer, allowing the cuts to “heal” before planting.
-In addition, before you cut them, you can green sprout them or allow the eyes to develop more substantial shoot.
+Get certified seed potatoes from a good source (such as Gateway Greening) and cut them into 2-inch chunks that have at least two eyes on each of them.
+Ideally, you would cut them a day or so before you intend to plant and place the chunks in a single layer, allowing the cuts to “heal” before planting.
+In addition, before you cut them, you can green sprout them or allow the eyes to develop a more substantial shoot.
 Neither green sprouting or healing isn’t absolutely necessary but it can reduce the loss to rot, particularly if the soil is wet or cool.

-To plant, you dig a trench in your bed and and plant chunks about 6” deep in good, friable, well-drained soil.
+To plant, you dig a trench in your bed and plant chunks about 6” deep in good, friable, well-drained soil.
 Cover the hole or trench with a little less soil so the seed potato is covered by about 3-4” soil.

-As the plants grow, pull soil from around the plant and hill around the base and developing tubers.
+As the plants grow, pull soil from around the plant and hill around the base and develop tubers.
 This will allow better rooting and decrease sun exposure of the potatoes that will want to stick up from the soil.
 If you run short on soil, amend with compost as you go.
 Straw also makes an excellent hilling material.

 You do want to make sure your potatoes are covered because potatoes exposed to the sun for too long, they develop chlorophyll – turning them green – and solanine.
-While the green from the chlorophyll is not a problem, it indicates that solanine is present and solanine is a toxic to us.
+While the green from the chlorophyll is not a problem, it indicates that solanine is present and solanine is toxic to us.
 If enough is ingested it can lead to an upset stomach.
 It is rare to eat enough to cause problems because it is bitter but in either case, allowing potatoes to green ruins the crop.

 Once the plants bloom, you can steal a few “new” potatoes by carefully reaching into the hills and removing some tubers from the roots.
 Wait until the plant foliage dies back to dig out mature potatoes.